Strong-field tidal distortions of rotating black holes: II. Horizon dynamics from eccentric and inclined orbits: Abstract

 \section{Abstract}

-In a previous paper, we developed tools for studying the horizon geometry of a Kerr black hole that is tidally distorted by a binary compansion, using techniques that require large mass ratios but can be applied to any bound orbit and allow for arbitrary black hole spin.
-We now apply these techniques to generic Kerr black hole orbits.
+In a previous paper, we developed tools for studying the horizon geometry of a Kerr black hole that is tidally distorted by a binary companion using techniques that require large mass ratios but can be applied to any bound orbit and allow for arbitrary black hole spin.
+We now apply these tools to generic Kerr black hole orbits.
 This allows us to investigate horizon dynamics: the tidal field perturbing the horizon's geometry varies over a generic orbit, with significant variations for eccentric orbits.
-We find that many of the features of the horizon's behavior found in our previous analysis carry over to the dynamical case in a natural way.
-In particular, we find significant offsets between the applied tide and the horizon's response, which leads to bulging in the horizon's geometry which can lag or lead the orbit, depending upon the hole's rotation and the orbit's geometry.
-An interesting new feature we find are small amplitude coherent wiggles in the horizon's response to the applied tide, which we explain using a teleological Green's function relating the shear to the tide.
-These wiggles only appear when the black hole's spin is very large ($a \ge 0.99M$).
-Future work which extends our abilities to embed the horizon to large spins will look for this feature in the distorted horizon's geometry.
+Many of the features of the horizon's behavior found previously carry over to the dynamical case in a natural way.
+In particular, we find significant offsets between the applied tide and the horizon's response.
+This leads to bulging in the horizon's geometry which can lag or lead the orbit, depending upon the hole's rotation and the orbit's geometry.
+An interesting and apparently new feature we find are small-amplitude, high-frequency oscillations in the horizon's response.
+We have not been able to identify a mechanism for producing these oscillations, but find that they appear most clearly when rapidly rotating black holes are distorted by very strong-field orbits.